Gas leaks and odour

 Smell rotten eggs?
 It could be a gas leak.
 Act fast!

-You can’t see or taste natural gas but you sure can smell it!
+You can’t see or taste natural gas or Renewable Natural Gas1 but you sure can smell it!
 And for good reason.
-We add an odorant called mercaptan to natural gas, so you can smell it, in the rare event of a leak.
-You may also hear a hissing sound coming from a natural gas appliance if there’s a leak.
+We add an odorant called mercaptan to the gas in our system, so you can smell it, in the rare event of a leak.
+You may also hear a hissing sound coming from a gas appliance if there’s a leak.
 If you smell it, ACT FAST by doing the following:

-1. Stop what you're doing.
-Don't use your cellphone or landline, don’t smoke, light matches or operate electrical switches or create any other source of ignition.
+- Stop what you're doing.
+Don't use your cellphone, don’t smoke, light matches or operate electrical switches or create any other source of ignition.

 Mercaptan: the smell of safety

-Natural gas is naturally odourless.
-So we add trace amounts of a pungent chemical called mercaptan to our natural gas because we want you to smell it if there’s a leak.
-Mercaptan is derived from naturally occurring compounds like hydrogen sulphide, which has a strong smell even in very low concentrations.
-So if you catch a whiff of something that smells like boiled eggs that have been left in your lunch bag for a few days, it’s a signal to leave the area and call for help.
+The gas in our system is naturally odourless, so we add trace amounts of a pungent chemical called mercaptan because we want you to smell it if there’s a leak.
+Mercaptan comes from naturally occurring compounds that have a strong odour even in low concentrations.
+So if you catch a whiff of something that smells like rotten eggs, it’s a signal to leave the area and call for help.

 Want to learn more?
 Watch the video of Global BC’s tour of our gas odour lab to learn how and why mercaptan gets added to our natural gas.